-Based upon its review of the applicable factors described above, the Compensation Committee approved the total compensation payable to Mr. Kaufman with respect to his service in 2022.
-Based upon discussions and recommendations of our CEO, and upon its review of the applicable factors described above, the Compensation Committee approved the base salary and incentive awards of each of the other NEOs with respect to their service in 2022.
+The total compensation payable to Mr. Kaufman was in accordance with his 2021 Annual Incentive Agreement described below.
+Based upon discussions and recommendations of our CEO, and upon its review of the applicable factors described above, the Compensation Committee approved the base salary and incentive awards of each of the other NEOs with respect to their service in 2023.
 The Compensation Committee believes these approved forms and levels of compensation are reasonable, appropriate and in line with our compensation philosophy and principles.